Woodhaven, Michigan: Notable Locations

+Woodhaven Stamping Plant

-Ford Motor Company Stamping Plant opened its location in Woodhaven in 1964.
-It resides on the north side of West Road, near I-75.
-The site of the plant's size is 360 acres and the plant size is 2,673,000 square feet.
-The facility employs approximately 470 employees.
-Approximately 390 of these employees are hourly.
+Woodhaven is home to Ford Motor Company's Woodhaven Stamping Plant.
+The facility opened in Woodhaven in 1964.
+It is located on the north side of West Road, near I-75.
+The plant produces metal stampings for Ford assembly plants, including body panels and chassis components.
+The plant site sits on 360 acres of land and has 2,673,000 ft2 of shop floor space.
+As of 2025, the facility employs approximately 487 employees.
+Approximately 418 of these employees are hourly.